Shopping for a 2 Carat Diamond Ring? Avoid These Mistakes

 By Stephanie Dore

 Is a 2 carat diamond too big?
 Do chickens fly?
 Is the avocado trend ever going to end?
 2 carats is our most requested carat weight.
 But what even is carat weight?
 And how do you know you’re getting the most for your money?
 Deep breath, darling.
-We’re about to fill in all those blanks to help you find the most dreamy 2 carat diamond without falling for size over substance.
+We’re about to fill in all those blanks to help you find the most dreamy 2ct engagement ring without falling for size over substance.

 First of all, carat is a measure of diamond weight.
 Not size.
 Which means that different diamond shapes will also hold their carat weight differently, just like the old-school pear-shaped, square-shaped, upside-down-triangle-shaped charts of human bodies.
 Same same.
 What are we getting at?
 Well, a round 2 carat diamond averages about 8.1mm in diameter.
 An oval is about 10.5mm in length x 7mm in width—so it’s going to visually look bigger.
 Meanwhile, a 2 carat Asscher cut diamond will measure approximately 7mm across.